ponder-app/ponder-app.github.io/index.md

   forced for the sake of innovation and change?
 * `Politics`: What's the underlying psychological cause of the political divide in the US?
 Is it a sign of emotional problems on all sides?
+* `Finance and Investment`: Post updates about your daily trading activity and discuss your reasoning in real-time.
+If something is 🚀 🌝 then we need to know.
-* `Fitness`: Catalogue your daily fitness routine and lessons learned throughout the process.
+* `Fitness`: Share your daily workout routine and lessons learned throughout the process.
 * `Music`: Post your favorite music discoveries.
 Share the beats.
-* `Finance and Investment`: Post updates about your daily trading activity and discuss your reasoning in real-time.
-If something is 🚀 🌝 then we need to know.
 * `Humor`: Oh you're funny, you say?
 The floor is yours.